Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Introduction

-To explain the mechanistic origin of vertex stability and topological transitions in epithelial tissues, we extended the existing framework of vertex models~\cite{farhadifar2007influence,fletcher2014,alt2017} to incorporate dynamic tension remodeling on cell edges.
-In particular, the tension in intercellular junctions is not static but evolves in time due to changes in junctional strain or active fluctuations.
-We show that tension remodeling naturally leads to controlled cell neighbor exchanges, such that T1 transitions are stalled when they are not energetically favorable.
-Furthermore, by tuning the rates of tension remodeling in the system, the model tissue can transition between solid and fluid phases.
+To explain the physical origin of four-fold vertex stability and controlled T1 transitions in epithelial tissues, we extended the existing framework of vertex models~\cite{farhadifar2007influence,fletcher2014,alt2017} to incorporate dynamic tension remodeling and mechanical memory dissipation.
+In particular, the tension in intercellular junctions evolves in time due to changes in junctional strain above a threshold or in response to active fluctuations.
+We show that tension remodeling and mechanical memory dissipation leads to controlled cell neighbor exchanges, such that T1 transitions are stalled when they are not energetically favorable.
+By tuning the rates of tension remodeling we can control the probability of reversible and irreversible T1 transitions, as well as the timescale of stalling of 4-fold vertices.
+While the mechanical stability of higher-order vertices relies on the ability of cellular junctions to remodel their tension in response to strain, their resolution requires timely dissipation of mechanical memory in the system.
+Therefore, transient stabilization of $n$-fold vertices ($n>3)$ relies on mechanical memory dissipation, which could occur via relaxation of junctional tension, strain or noise-induced tension fluctuations.
+In addition to regulating tissue topology and cell morphologies, tension remodeling rates also control the emergent material properties of the tissue.
+In particular, we show that by tuning the rates of tension remodeling, epithelial tissues can transition between solid and fluid-like phases with tunable rates of energy dissipation.
+Taken together, our theory and simulations uncover the mechanical requirements for controlled T1 transitions in epithelial tissues, as well as elucidate the mechanics underlying solid-fluid transitions in epithelia.